2001 National League Division Series: Game 3

 In Game 3, Shane Reynolds of Houston faced John Burkett of the Braves.
 In the bottom of the second, Rey Sanchez doubled with two outs before Paul Bako's two-run homer put the Braves up 2–0.
 In the third, Julio Franco homered to make it 3–0.
 Then a squeeze play sacrifice bunt by Bako in the fourth with runners on first and third made it 4–0.
-Reynolds only lasted four innings and Burkett cruised until giving up a two-run homer to Daryle Ward in the sixth.
+Reynolds only lasted four innings and Burkett cruised until giving up a two-run homer to Daryle Ward in the seventh.
 Chipper Jones's two-run homer provided insurance in the bottom of the eighth of off Octavio Dotel and Smoltz once again dominated the ninth.
 Ausmus flied to center to end the series.
 Once again, the Astros had been denied by the Braves for their first ever postseason series win.
 This was the last postseason series win by the Braves until 2020, when they swept the Cincinnati Reds in the newly-added Wild Card Series.